haskell/core-libraries-committee/PROPOSALS.md

     * Double check that the changelog and the commit messages are in order
     * Raise an issue on GHC GitLab to help GHC team with tracking
     * CLC or GHC team needs to assign the MR to Marge Bot
-    * After merging, CLC needs to remove the proposal label "awaits-merge" and add "base-4.XX" (coordinate wiht GHC devs which base would be the first to release the change)
+    * After merging, CLC needs to remove the proposal label "awaits-merge" and add "base-4.XX" (coordinate with GHC devs which base would be the first to release the change)

 ## The "when"